Battle of Covadonga: Prelude

 Pelagius's first acts were to refuse to pay the jizya (tax on non-Muslims) to the Muslims any longer and to assault the small Umayyad garrisons that had been stationed in the area.
 Eventually, he managed to expel a provincial governor named Munuza from Asturias.
 He held the territory against a number of attempts to re-establish Muslim control, and soon founded the Kingdom of Asturias, which became a Christian stronghold against further Muslim expansion.

 For the first few years, this rebellion posed no threat to the new masters of Hispania, whose seat of power had been established at Córdoba.
 Consequently, there was only a minor perfunctory reaction.
 Pelagius was not always able to keep the Muslims out of Asturias but neither could they defeat him, and as soon as the Moors left, he would always re-establish control.
 Islamic forces were focused on raiding Narbonne and Gaul, and there was a shortage of manpower for putting down an inconsequential insurrection in the mountains.
-Pelagius never attempted to force the issue, and it was an Umayyad defeat elsewhere that probably set the stage for the Battle of Covadonga.
-On July 9, 721, a Muslim force that had crossed the Pyrenees and invaded Francia was defeated by them in the Battle of Toulouse (721) (now France).
+Pelagius never attempted to force the issue, and an Umayyad defeat elsewhere probably set the stage for the Battle of Covadonga.
+On July 9, 721, a Muslim force that had crossed the Pyrenees and invaded Francia was defeated in the Battle of Toulouse (721).
 This was the first serious setback in the Muslim campaign in southwestern Europe.
 Reluctant to return to Córdoba with such unalloyed bad news, the Umayyad wāli, Anbasa ibn Suhaym al-Kalbi, decided that putting down the rebellion in Asturias on his way home would afford his troops an easy victory and raise their flagging morale.